< Return to Video

 they progress very quickly particularly

-in transplant patients and so we need to
+in transplant patients, and so we need to

 be aware of what organisms cause these

-infections the hardest part of mycology
+The hardest part of mycology

-I'm just going to go through very
+And I'm just going to go through very

-quickly here some of the names so you
+quickly here some of the names, so you

 dermatophytes involved primarily causing